DaymondLing/ROCKS.jl/docs/src/man/roc.md

 # ROC

-A good binary classifier would have high sensitivity (able to recognize True Positive) and high specificity (able to recognize True Negatives, hence have low False Positive).
+A good binary classifier should have high sensitivity (able to recognize True Positive) and high specificity (able to recognize True Negatives, hence have low False Positive).
 A plot of the trade-off curve of True Positive Rate versus False Positive Rate